RavishVirani/jaldiio/README.md

 ## Instructions

-Please refer to *User Documentation* to learn how to use this application.
+Please refer to *User Documentation* to learn how to use this application. <br>
 You can view the Jaldi.io web application at: https://github.com/RavishVirani/Jaldi-io-Project